 Through this process, 797 Sydney Rd was identified as the most suitable site for the battery within Brunswick.

-Council will work with suppliers to minimize impacts to car parking provisions and access during this time.
+Council worked with suppliers to minimise impacts to car parking provisions and access during construction.

-The battery will have inbuilt air conditioning units to keep the battery cells cool when in operation.
+The battery has inbuilt air conditioning units to keep the battery cells cool when in operation.
 Like air conditioners in homes and businesses, they will make some noise when in operation.

-The footprint of the battery system will be approximately 5m x 6m, and will require between 2-3 carpark spaces (approximately 3% of the total available carparking space).
+The footprint of the battery system is approximately 5m x 6m and requires between 2-3 carpark spaces (approximately 3% of the total available carparking space).

-This includes a number of connected battery cabinets, clearances around the battery and bollards.
+This footprint includes a number of connected battery cabinets, clearances around the battery, fencing and bollards.

-Throughout design and installation of the battery, Council and our suppliers will make sure that the battery complies with all relevant standards to address risks including:
+Throughout design and installation of the battery, Council and our suppliers have made sure that the battery complies with all relevant standards to address risks including:

-The operational model we will use aims to maximise financial benefits through charging it from the grid while electricity is cheap, and discharging electricity back into the grid when prices are high.
+The operational model we have used aims to maximise financial benefits through charging the battery from the grid while electricity is cheap and discharging electricity back into the grid when prices are high.

-Money made from the battery, after operational costs are covered, will be directly re-invested into our Solar & Thermal Upgrades Program.
+Money made from the battery, after operational costs are covered, will be directly re-invested as additional funding into our solar subsidy program.
+This program subsidises access to solar installations for residents on a low-income.

-The battery will also aim to achieve a number of indirect benefits including network stability, and allowing greater local consumption of locally-produced solar energy.
+The battery also aims to achieve a number of indirect benefits including network stability and facilitating greater renewable energy operation on the grid.

 These batteries are bigger than a home battery.
 A typical household battery (often used to store rooftop solar energy) might have a storage capacity of up to about 10 kilowatt-hours (kWh).
 This might be enough to power your average household for a day.